Psychoanalysis Under Occupation

 Lara Sheehi (she/her) is an Assistant Professor of Clinical Psychology at the George Washington University Professional Psychology program.
-Her work is on decolonial struggles as well as power, race, class and gender constructs and dynamics within Psychoanalysis.
-Lara is the Secretary of the Society for Psychoanalysis and Psychoanalytic Society and is the chair of the Teachers’ Academy of the American Psychoanalytic Association.
-She is co-editor of Studies in Gender and Sexuality and of Counterspace in Psychoanalysis, Culture and Society.
+Her work is on decolonial struggles as well as power, race, class, and gender constructs and dynamics within psychoanalysis.
+Lara is the secretary and president-elect of the Society for Psychoanalysis and Psychoanalytic Psychology and is the chair of the Teachers’ Academy of the American Psychoanalytic Association.
+She is co-editor of Studies in Gender & Sexuality and of Counterspace in Psychoanalysis, Culture and Society.
 Lara is on the advisory board to the USA-Palestine Mental Health Network and Psychoanalysis for Pride.

 Stephen Sheehi (he/him) is the Sultan Qaboos Professor of Middle East Studies and Director of the Decolonizing Humanities Project at William & Mary, where he is also Professor of Arabic Studies in the Asian and Middle East Studies Program, Arabic Program, and Asian and Pacific Islander American Studies Program.
-His research is interested the intellectual and cultural history of the Arab world (including indigenous photography), Islamophobia in the United States and Europe, and liberation thought and praxis in the context of colonialism, racism, capitalism, sexism and cis-heteronormativity He is the author of number of books including Camera Palaestina: Photography and Displaced Histories of Palestine (with Salim Tamari and Issam Nassar), Arab Imago: A Social History of Portrait Photography, 1860-1910, Islamophobia: The Ideological Campaign Against Muslims and Foundations of Modern Arab Identity.
+His research is in the intellectual and cultural history of the Arab world (including indigenous photography), Islamophobia in the United States and Europe, and liberation thought and praxis in the context of colonialism, racism, capitalism, sexism, and cis-heteronormativity.
+He is the author of a number of books including Camera Palaestina: Photography and Displaced Histories of Palestine (with Salim Tamari and Issam Nassar), Arab Imago: A Social History of Portrait Photography, 1860-1910, and Islamophobia: The Ideological Campaign Against Muslims and Foundations of Modern Arab Identity.

 "If you’re looking for another book on victims of apartheid-induced trauma or a psychoanalysis of occupation, this is not it.
 Instead, Lara Sheehi and Stephen Sheehi have written a brilliant, insurgent work of decolonial theory and practice that centers the labor of Palestinian clinicians and their patients seeking to restore and sustain a sense of self, community, cultural integrity, and ‘presence’ under the violence of settler colonialism.
 Building on and moving beyond Frantz Fanon, the authors understand the project of psychoanalysis in Palestine is not adjustment but resistance, liberation, and ultimately decolonization."